16.1 The Path-Space Measurement Equation

 We can’t directly set equal to due to the extra integration over areas and the additional cosine factor in the above integral.

 Note that the lens area of a perspective camera is equal to , where is the lens radius.
-For point camera, the lens area is set to 1 and interpreted as a Dirac delta function.
+For a pinhole camera, the lens area is set to 1 and interpreted as a Dirac delta function.

 We then define on ray space as